for most practices, issuing a PATIENT refund is an uncommon event.

 Even with this restriction in place, it is important to review your merchant service statement each month to look for any refunds.
 You can spot the refunds on your merchant statement at a glance in the monthly summary page.

-Employee Theft of Refund Checks
+Theft of Refund Checks

-In practices where refund checks are prepared or mailed by an employee, the check can be diverted (i.e.: “stolen”)
+In practices where refund checks are prepared or mailed by an employee, the refund check can be diverted (i.e.: “stolen”)

 Often, a misappropriated check will end up being deposited into the same bank that the employee deposits their payroll, so look for a match.